catzkorn/blog/content/resume.md

 # Personal Profile

-I am a meticulous, user-experience driven engineer, focusing on producing high quality features, drawing on my non-technical background to improve understanding of user pain points.
-I identify issues across the business and lead initiatives to improve both customer outcomes and employee satisfaction.
+Meticulous, user-focused software engineer with a strong track record of delivering high-quality features that address real user needs.
+Leverage a non-technical background to bring a unique, empathetic lens to product development.
+Proactively identify cross-functional issues and lead initiatives that improve both customer experience and internal workflows.

 # Experience